One 'frightful' night changed the course of Hall of Famer DeMarcus Ware's life

 Ware suffered through just one losing season in his career and earned All-Pro first team four times.

-None of it might've happened if not for that one night in the parking lot.
+None of it might have happened if not for that one night in the parking lot.

 "The memory of those parking lot lights and the sounds of those screams, 'Don't kill him!' became the fire that empowered me," he said.
 "You can't imagine how many years that night echoed in my head.
 When I trained, I was motivated by the memories of those parking lot lights.
 And when I ran onto the field and the crowd cheered, those memories of those screams began to fade.
 Every sack I made helped to ease the memory of that frightful night and replaced it with positive energy."